groundh0g/jekyllfaces/docs/_jekyllfaces/config.md

       - item: Help
         activeWhenContains: /help/ # highlight as active when the url includes the given text
         items:
-          - item: About the Site
+          - item: About JekyllFaces
-            link: /help/about/site/
+            link: /help/about/project/
-          - item: About Joe
+          - item: About the Team
-            link: /help/about/joe/
+            link: /help/about/contributors/
           - item: Contact Us
             link: /help/contact-us/